 • Not providing documentation at all.
 While it’s not necessary to provide documentation, your business can only reach a maximum rating of 2 without it.

 • Maxing out your credit.
 Maintaining regular payments on your loan products is not enough.
-It’s also important to keep lending within acceptable limits and not to max out your lines of credit.
+It’s also important to keep your borrowing within acceptable limits to avoid maxing out your lines of credit.

 How to obtain D&B credit scores

-The first step on how to get a Dun and Bradstreet rating is to create a D-U-N-S number, which you can do online.
-This number will allow you to build your score, and sometimes, this number has already been created for you based on searches by your suppliers, clients or lenders.
+The first step on how to get a Dun and Bradstreet rating is to create a D-U-N-S number — short for Data Universal Numbering System number — which you can request online.
+This number allow you to build your score, and sometimes, this number has already been created for you based on searches by your suppliers, clients or lenders.

 Once the D-U-N-S number is created, you can establish your Business Credit File and sign up for CreditSignal, which alerts you when there are changes to your score.
 Full reports are behind a paywall, which requires you to sign up for one of the packages.